-While new shows and movies are always fun, there is something quite wonderful about settling down to watch a golden oldie or a movie that we remember from our childhoods that conjure up comforting feelings of nostalgia.
-And since we're all about beauty moments here at Byrdie, we thought we would ask some of our favorite beauty creatives for the films they find especially comforting during this time, as well as the beauty moments in them that have inspired them the most.
-Personally, while I wouldn’t rock a perm anytime soon, I have a huge appreciation for the power hair being served in the '80s picture Working Girl, starring Melanie Griffith and Sigourney Weaver; Byrdie’s editorial director Faith Xue turns to the mid-nineties road trip flick To Wong Foo, Thanks for Everything!
+While new shows and movies are always fun, there is something quite wonderful about settling down to watch a golden oldie or a movie that we remember from our childhoods that conjures up comforting feelings of nostalgia.
+And since we're all about beauty moments here at Byrdie, we thought we would ask some of our favorite beauty creatives for the films they find especially comforting, as well as the beauty moments in them that have inspired them the most.
+Personally, while I wouldn’t rock a perm anytime soon, I have a huge appreciation for the power hair being served in the '80s picture Working Girl, starring Melanie Griffith and Sigourney Weaver; Byrdie’s former editorial director Faith Xue turns to the mid-nineties road trip flick To Wong Foo, Thanks for Everything!
 Julie Newmar, that follows Patrick Swayze and Wesley Snipes as elite drag queens ("It's heartwarming, funny, and the beauty looks and costumes are a visual delight," she says).

 The next time you're debating what to watch (which will probably be very soon), consider one of these 10 comforting flicks with some seriously iconic beauty moments.
 Popcorn, optional (but recommended).